-Most of the articles about the difference between freeze-dried and dehydrated are from brands who want to sell you their freeze dryers or freeze-dried products.
+Most articles about the difference between freeze-dried and dehydrated are from brands who want to sell you their freeze-dryers or freeze-dried products.

 - Types of foods that can be dried